sttrayno/Network-Automation-Serverless/README.md

 ## Building an API gateway

 Now we have our function ready we need a way to invoke the function from an event.
-In this example we're going to do this through invoking an API.
+In this example we're going to do this through invoking an API that we're going to create from AWS's API gateway service

 As you get more advanced, you can add extra layers of authentication and additional features to the API.
 But for this example we're going to keep it simple.